-The active ingredients are n-octyl dicarboximide (bicycloheptene) in addition to sumithrin, which is a great chemical to allow you to readily kill the bed bugs.
+The active ingredients are n-octyl dicarboximide (bicycloheptene) in addition to sumithrin, which is a great chemical to allow you to kill the bed bugs readily.

-Luckily, the new formula in this Bedlam Plus has imidacloprid that enhances a faster knockdown effect even for different bed bug strains.
+Luckily, the new formula in this Bedlam Plus has imidacloprid, enhancing a faster knockdown effect even for different bed bug strains.

 While spraying your sofas, you’ll need to give special attention to corner cracks, folds, and seams since that’s where you’ll mainly find bed bugs, larvae, and their eggs while still reducing their hatching rate.
 But, cover up your aquariums to protect your reptiles and fish.

 I’ve used many bed bug control products, and I have to say that Bedlam Plus is definitely one of the best solutions we have out there.
 So, why and how did I end up selecting Bedlam Plus?